Magnetism 𝜑

 Remanence

 Section titled “Remanence”Defines a remanent magnetization for permanent magnets.
-Can be specified as a constant value or as a vector field.
+Can be specified as a constant vector or as a vector valued function.

 Lump φ/Φ